megalonyx/advent-of-code-2021/README.md

 ## Day 3: Octave

 Problem input looked like a matrix, so I thought, use Octave, it is well suited to matrices.
 Oh my!
 The hard part was figuring out how to read in the data.
 Working with the matrices however is quite easy.
+However, the second part did not feel as natural a fit to Octave as the first.